ClearLotus-git/writeups/SANS_Holiday_Hack/HolidayHack2023_MyJourney/README.md

 This repository contains my fully rewritten solutions for the SANS Holiday Hack Challenge 2023.
 Each folder corresponds to a specific challenge and includes a markdown file with my approach, results, and key takeaways.

-Every write-up is written in my own voice and phrasing, with all technical steps accurately reconstructed from the challenge.

 ---